-Part M comes from the recognition that laboratories and demonstrations in physics are under-utilized at Lane because of the low numbers of permanent position and the overuse of adjunct position, but also because of an inadequate level of staff support which would be needed if the labs and demonstrations were supported at optimal levels.
+Part M comes from the recognition that laboratories and demonstrations in physics are under-utilized at Lane because of the low numbers of permanent position and the over-use of adjunct positions, but also because of an inadequate level of staff support which would be needed if the labs and demonstrations were supported at optimal levels.

 The entire Physics initiative is informed by planning based on efficiency and effectiveness.
-The results of this planning was evident last year and the two quarters of this year in significant increases in enrollment.
+The result of this planning was evident last year and the two quarters of this year in significant increases in enrollment.
 There is not really time or space in this document to provide all the details of this planning.